 Tollesbury has played an essential part in the growth and success of Fellowship Afloat.
 Right from the early days, it has benefited from the commitment and support of Tollesbury people and families.
 Many of our best sailors (no surprises here) have come from, and still come from, the village.
 We have been served wonderfully by the traders over the years (visitors are great fans of Tollesbury crusty bread).
 Most of all, the trust has reason to be grateful for Tollesbury’s forbearance with the many out-of-village ‘foreigners’ that come to Fellowship Afloat, a few of which have exhibited behaviour somewhat alien to village life.

 Now, as then…

-Fellowship Afloat sounds very established now – a far cry from those pioneering days in the 'sixties.
+Fellowship Afloat sounds very established now – a far cry from those pioneering days in the 1960s.
 But now, as then, the trust is dependent entirely upon its volunteers who help run the courses, and on its wider fellowship of friends and supporters for their inspiration, skills, giving and prayers.

 If you would like to discuss any aspect of a visit onboard please do not hesitate to call us or email via our contact page.